pactflow/docs.pactflow.io/website/docs/docs/user-interface/dashboard.md

 ## Matrix

-"Matrix" displays pacts and verifications of the selected integration.
+The "Matrix" displays a table that shows the verification status of each combination of consumer and provider version from the selected integration.

 &nbsp;